rlrh/cs3219-otot-task-b/README.md

 ```
 3. Run:
 - Both frontend and backend: `npm run dev`
 - Backend only: `npm run backend`
 - Frontend only: `npm run frontend`
+- Backend is at `http://localhost:5000`, frontend is at `http://localhost:8080` by default

 4. Test:
 `npm run test`